 PSCR Rank 2

 PSCR Share 9.51%

 Municipality Established 1791

 Electric System Established 1893

 County Butler

 Basis of Accounting Accrual

-2020 Peak Demand (kW) 137,348
+2022 Peak Demand (kW) 135,328

 Location, Population and Government: The City of Hamilton is a charter city located in Butler County, approximately 25 miles northwest of Cincinnati, in the southwest quadrant of the state, with a City Manager form of government.
-A Mayor, who is elected to a 4-year term, and a city council of six members, which includes a Vice-Mayor, govern the City.
-The six council members are elected at-large for four-year terms.
-The table below sets forth historical population figures for Hamilton since 1990.
+A Mayor, who is elected to a 4-year term, and a City Council of six members, which includes a Vice-Mayor, govern the City.
+The six Council members are elected at-large for four-year terms.
+The table below sets forth historical population figures for Hamilton.

 Economic Base: Hamilton's economy is based on a mix of industrial and commercial development.
 The manufacturing sector, a substantial portion of the area's economic base, includes metalworking and metal fabrications, machinery and machine tools, steel, industrial chemicals, and automotive parts.
 The service sector, most notably the financial and insurance industries and the legal profession, also plays a major role in the City's economic vitality.
-The high value of building permits in 2019 was due to new economic development activity in Hamilton including a new one million square foot sports complex currently under construction.
+The high value of building permits in recent years is due to new economic development activity in Hamilton, including a new one million square foot sports complex.